calroc/Thun/docs/sphinx_docs/notebooks/Zipper.rst

 Trees
 -----

-In Joypy there aren't any complex datastructures, just ints, floats, strings, Symbols (strings that are names of functions) and sequences (aka lists, aka quoted literals, aka aggregates, etc...), but we can build
-`trees <https://en.wikipedia.org/wiki/Tree_%28data_structure%29>`__ out
+In Joypy there aren’t any complex datastructures, just ints, floats, strings, Symbols (strings that are names of functions) and sequences (aka lists, aka quoted literals, aka aggregates, etc…), but we can build `trees <https://en.wikipedia.org/wiki/Tree_%28data_structure%29>`__ out of sequences.
-of sequences.